 Are there other benefits to APRL membership?

-The organization’s Forum is an invaluable resource open to all members.
-The Forum is an open discussion for members to solicit input on substantive topics of interest in the area of rules and principles of legal ethics applied to the practice of law.
-The Forum also permits APRL members to keep abreast of current events in the practice as well as quick research help from peers across the country.
+The organization’s listserv is an invaluable resource open to all members.
+The listserv is a place for open discussion where members can solicit input on substantive topics of interest in the area of rules and principles of legal ethics applied to the practice of law.
+The listserv also permits APRL members to keep abreast of current events in the practice as well as quick research help from peers across the country.
 You can download information regarding the listserv and that answers some common questions and answers about its functionality at this link: Listserv Q&A

 Does APRL hold meetings?